ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

         -37.81,144.97,10000

-    With the location of the base indicated in the first two columns and the capacity (in L) indicated in the third, again using "inf" to indicate an infinite capacity.
+    With the location of the base indicated in the first two columns and the capacity (in litres) indicated in the third, again using "inf" to indicate an infinite capacity.

 *  water_tanks_filename

-    Should be formatted exactly as the uav_bases_filename is formatted.
+    This should be formatted exactly the same as uav_bases_filename  however the capacity is now the capacity of the water tank in litres.

 * lightning_filename